In August 1873, Bond's sister-in-law, Frances was admitted to Bethlem Hospital at the age of 25.

 Both the letters and Bond's statement coincide to create the lie that 'Jack' had no surgical skill.
 The Kelly murder is deliberately designed to reinforce those statements, after he had failed to put it to bed in the Eddowes murder.
 It's a good example of psychopathic manipulation, a clever deception that has completely fooled investigators for 130 years.
 One has to ask, why does the author of either letter concern himself with what people think he does for a living ?
 And why does he helpfully draw a picture of and give a description of his knife ?
 It can only be an attempt to influence the investigation and mislead.

 Incidentally, the first letter suggests keeping 'the Boro(sic) road clear or I might take a trip up there'.
 Borough Road runs onto Lambeth Bridge Road which runs past Bethlem, less than half a mile along.

-The Worcestershire Chronicle reports on 28th July 1888 the story of a Dr. Gloster who stood accused of causing the death of Ellen Schummacher by causing injury when performing an illegal operation.
+On 28th July 1888 a Dr. Gloster stood accused of causing the death of Ellen Schummacher by causing injury when performing an illegal operation.
 He denied 'ever attending the woman' and Bond appeared as a witness supporting him, saying that Gloster was a fully qualified doctor and that he didn't think it likely the victim's injuries could have been caused by a properly qualified man 'without great carelessness'.
 So in this case Bond carries out an internal examination on the dead woman and states that her wound was 'such as an unskilled person would make' in the weeks leading up to the Whitechapel Murders.
 The case was adjourned.
 The prisoner's counsel was Mr. Gill.

 John Gill was killed in Bradford in December 1888 and there was a letter sent from Gloucester (25/11/88) saying that the author was stopping in Glos'ter( a common abbreviation of Gloucester).